thegeneschool/metagenomics/docs/hic.md

 #### Estimation of fragment size

-As we are not sure of the mean insert length, we guess it is 400nt.
+As we are not sure of the mean insert length, we guess it to be 400nt.
 This is one handy benefit of the BAM mode approach, we can infer a reasonably good estimate of the fragment (insert) length.
-In k-mer mode, having an accurate value becomes important if we wish to estimate the probable fraction of unobserved proximity junctions.
-That is to say, for long fragments and short reads, much of each fragment goes unsequenced and so we will miss evidence junctions.
+In _k_-mer mode, having an accurate value becomes important if we wish to estimate the probable fraction of unobserved proximity junctions.
+That is to say, for long fragments and short reads, much of each fragment goes unsequenced and so we will miss the evidence of junctions.

 In our resulting log from above, `qc3C` reports an observed mean fragment length of 445nt for the Hi-C read-set.